jckirton/hackmudChat/README.md

 ## Setup

+First, as per usual: clone this repository to wherever you want to work. *You want to work in this folder, with the contents of the clone.*

 If run `setup.sh` and have python installed, it should:

 - Create a python venv called `.venv` in the workspace directory